-Have you ever wondered how your immunity affect your skin?
-The skin is the primary defence mechanism and has a vital role in protecting your body from infections and viruses.
+Have you ever wondered how your immunity affects your skin?
+The skin is the primary defence mechanism that protects your body from infections and viruses.
 So when your immune function becomes weakened, your skin becomes more vulnerable to inflammation, hypersensitivity and breakouts.

 - Wash and dry all the ingredients.
 Destem the kale and rip the leaves into bite-sized pieces.
 Toss with sesame oil and salt.
 Massage with your hands until kale starts to soften.

 - Drain and rinse chickpeas.
 Add them to an air-fryer basket with some paprika, cumin, olive oil and salt.
 Toss well.
 Set an air-fryer for 180 degrees for about 10-15 mins.
 You can also use an oven.

 - To a bowl, add tahini, lime juice, soy sauce and water.
 Add water gradually to avoid the sauce getting too runny.
 If you want to avoid soy products, use salt instead of soy sauce.

 - Thinly slice an apple.